Arduino-CI/arduino_ci/REFERENCE.md

 ### Control How Examples Are Compiled

 Put a file `.arduino-ci.yml` in each example directory where you require a different configuration than default.
 The `compile:` section controls the platforms on which the compilation will be attempted, as well as any external libraries that must be installed and included.
+This works by _overriding_ portions of the default configuration.

+> Note that the platform names _must_ match (case-sensitive) the platform names in the underlying [`default.yml`](https://github.com/Arduino-CI/arduino_ci/blob/master/misc/default.yml), or else match platforms that you have defined yourself in your `.arduino-ci.yml` override.

 ```yaml
 compile: